kawaraa/portfolio/README.md

 ### Todo:

+- Add the facebook arabic post to linkedin and add a video ad with another post
+- Post ArabLocalMarket project as a sample on our work on FB and LN
 - Add an attractive and content related background to every page
 - Store blogs in Github, Google Blog or in Google spreadsheet -